A recent post on Patrice’s blog about time management made me stop and think.

 One thing I have observed is that if I get myself going on projects, particularly ones that I’ve been meaning to get to for a while, I often build momentum.
 It gets easier and easier to move on to the next project and it feels good to have gotten things done!
 As I said, I often try to include some entertainment, whether it be working in front of the TV or listening to music or a podcast, as I do it!

 Take a look at Patrice’s original post and the post that inspired her from Blue Zones (Free Up 2 Hours a Day with this Exercise) and see what you think.
-But my takeaway thus far is to not feel too guilty if you want to have a bit of fun.
+But my takeaway thus far is not too fell guilty if you want to have a bit of fun.
 Do be aware of how much time you spend on “nothing” though.